Basim03/Capstone-Project/README.md

 # Financial-Fraud-detection
-Code base for the Rajasthan Hackathon project
+Code base for the 8th Sem Capstone project